GriGri: Mechanism of operation

-Uses and limitations
+Uses

-Petzl recommends the device for lead belaying and top-rope belaying.
+Petzl recommends the device for lead belaying and top-rope belaying, according to EN 15151 standard.

 When used correctly, the Grigri's camming mechanism can assist in holding a climber that is working a route, or hanging on the rope while trying to figure out a climb.
 When belaying, the same technique for "taking in" that is used with an ATC or similar device is used.
-While paying slack out into the system, if the device is held open by pressing on the cam and the climber falls, the device will not lock unless the belayer stops holding it open.
+While paying slack out into the system, if the device is held open by pressing on the cam and the climber falls, the device will lock as long as the belayer is holding the brake strand.
+However, the device will not lock should the belayer let go of the brake strand while holding the cam in the open position.

+Each generation of the GriGri has a lower limit for the rope diameter for which the cam will engage, and an upper limit for maximum rope diameter to allow for feeding.